 6 Apps you have to try

-Co-parenting may be the hardest thing you ever have to do, and if you are afraid to turn on your phone or open your email it can sabotage the best-laid plans and intentions.
+Co-parenting may be the hardest thing you ever have to do, and if you are afraid to turn on your phone or open your email it can sabotage your best-laid plans and intentions.

 Here you are, in a world where the one person you couldn’t live with, is someone you now have to find a way to communicate effectively with.

 You need to cooperate.
 You both want your kids to be happy, well-adjusted, secure and successful.
 Even though you are now separated, you both still need to be part of that.

 So you need to find another way to communicate – a “safe space” where you can both focus on your kids, what they have on, a photo of them getting a Merit Award, which friend’s birthday party is on Sunday, whether you are going to be late to handover.